aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.gridweb/gridwebbean/_index.md

 ```

-the web url of the language file of the control.
+Gets the web url of the language file of the control.
 For example: "/acw\_client/lang\_en.js".
 By default, a built-in english file is used.